JsBergbau/MiTemperature2/README.md

 With version 4 of MiTemperature2/LYWSD03MMC.py also custom format advertisements as introduced by pvvx are supported.
 This type gives 2 decimal places for temperature and humidity.
 The reading of the flags field is currently not supported.
 If you need support, please open an issue.

-Also 'Qingping' format advertisements are supported which are sent by various Qingping sensors when they are set to this specific mode of operation.
+Also Qingping format advertisements are supported which are sent by various Qingping sensors when they are set to this specific mode of operation.
 They can easily be set in this mode by adding the sensors to the Qingping+ app.
 After this they will start sending (unencrypted) Qingping advertisements.
 Some of these sensors can also be set to Mijia (or other) modes but support for this is untested.
+Qingping format advertisements do not include the voltage of the battery, the battery percentage includes one decimal and the humidity is an integer value without decimals.
+This is a bit different from other formats but still quite workable for keeping a history of measurements.

 In passive mode the script listens for BLE advertisements.
 So you start only one instance of this script and it reads out all your sensors.
 You can have multiple receivers and thus have a kind of cell network and your sensors are portable in a quite wide range.
 Use it optimally with influxdb and `--influxdb 1`.
 With this option timestamps are snapped to 10s and since influxdb only stores one value for one timestamp you won't have duplicate data in your database.